-Digitize monthly statements, or hold onto them until you’ve reconciled them (unless you need them for tax purposes).
-You also can digitize:
+Digitize monthly statements.
+Or, hold onto them until you’ve reconciled them, unless you need them for tax purposes.

 Shred unnecessary documents

-“For the papers you don’t need, shred them weekly if you’re not doing it right away,” Ervolino says.
+“For the papers you don’t need, shred them weekly if you’re not doing it right away,” Ervolino said.

 Back up your documents